Music of Georgia (U.S. state): Rhythm and blues

 Augusta native James Brown (d.2006) and Macon native Little Richard (d.2020) "The Architect of Rock and Roll" started performing in Georgia clubs on the Chitlin' Circuit, fused gospel with blues and boogie-woogie to lay the foundations for rock & roll and soul music, and rank among the most iconic musicians of the 20th century.
 Ray Charles was also born in Georgia; Charles helped to invent the soul genre by borrowing elements of rhythm and blues, country, jazz, gospel, and blues.
 Ray Charles (d.
 2004) had 3 #1 hits on the Billboard Hot 100, including "Georgia on My Mind" in 1960 (which is the official state song of Georgia).
 Ray Charles won another Grammy for Album of the Year for his 2004 Genius Loves Company.
-Atlanta native Chuck Willis was a blues, R&B, and rock and roll singer and songwriter active from 1950-58.
+Atlanta native Chuck Willis was a blues, R&B, and rock and roll singer and songwriter active from 1950 to 1958.
 In the 1960s, Atlanta native Gladys Knight proved one of the most popular Motown recording artists, while Otis Redding, born in the small town of Dawson but raised in Macon, defined the grittier Southern soul sound of Memphis-based Stax Records.
 Gladys Knight "The Empress of Soul" had a #1 hit on the Billboard Hot 100 with "Midnight Train to Georgia" in 1973.
 Otis Redding (d.
 1967, buried near Macon) had a #1 hit on the Hot 100 with "(Sittin' on) the Dock of the Bay" in 1968.
 Motown producer and disco artist Hamilton Bohannon was born in Newnan, Georgia.
 Dave Prater of the soul duo Sam & Dave was born in Ocilla, Georgia.